Regaining Your Liquor License After Revocation

 Five Ways to Lose Your Liquor License

-Governments have a vested interest in regulating alcohol, as irresponsible use can lead to some very tragic outcomes.
-While most people use alcohol responsibly, enjoying its use as a social lubricant and means of relaxation, some use it improperly, resulting in about 88,000 deaths each year.
+Governments have a vested interest in regulating alcohol, as irresponsible use can lead to negative social impacts and threats to public safety.
+While most people use alcohol responsibly, enjoying its use as a social lubricant and means of relaxation, some use it improperly, resulting in about 178,000 deaths each year.
 Regulation can decrease these unfortunate occurrences, deterring behavior such as drinking and driving and alcohol-related crime.

-Facilities that serve alcohol are an important frontline in these efforts, which is why governments regulate them, demanding that they purchase liquor insurance and meet requirements for liquor licenses.
+Facilities that serve alcohol are a key frontline in these efforts.
+Governments not only require them to maintain a liquor license but also recommend coverage such as restaurant insurance, bar insurance, and liquor liability insurance to protect against potential risks.
 Bars, restaurants, and other facilities can and do lose their licenses through non-compliance with laws regarding the sale of alcohol.
 Some of the most common reasons for revocation of liquor licenses include:

-• young looking girl drinking alcoholServing minors – The legal drinking age throughout the U.S. is 21 years of age, and state and local law enforcement are very vigilant in enforcing rules against serving minors.
-Get caught too often serving minors, and your liquor license will be swiftly revoked.
-Your bartenders and servers may even face criminal charges if it’s found they knowingly served minors.Unfortunately, many minors will try to skirt the law regarding the legal drinking age by lying about their age or presenting fake IDs.
-Your facility’s staff needs to receive thorough training on the drinking age and why it’s important that it’s enforced.
+• Serving minors: The legal drinking age throughout the U.S. is 21 years of age, and state and local law enforcement are very vigilant in enforcing rules against serving minors.
+Get caught serving minors too often, and your liquor license will be swiftly revoked.
+Your bartenders and servers may even face criminal charges if it’s found that they knowingly served minors.
+Unfortunately, many minors will try to skirt the law regarding the legal drinking age by lying about their age or presenting fake IDs.
+Your facility’s staff needs to receive thorough training on the drinking age and why it’s necessary that it’s enforced.
 Your staff should be taught to request identification for all customers who appear to be under the age of 40, and they also need to know how to spot fake IDs.

-• Disorderly conduct – Bars and other facilities that are the frequent locations of fights, public nudity, and other disturbances may quickly lose their liquor license, as well as their liquor insurance It’s up to bar and restaurant owners to maintain an orderly environment by establishing rules of conduct and strictly enforcing them.
+• Disorderly conduct: Bars and other facilities that are the frequent locations of fights, public nudity, and other disturbances may quickly lose their liquor license, as well as their liquor insurance.
+It’s up to bar and restaurant owners to maintain an orderly environment by establishing rules of conduct and strictly enforcing them.

 Regaining Your Liquor License

-• Gather documentation – Get copies of all documents pertaining to the revocation, including police reports.
+• Gather documentation: Get copies of all documents pertaining to the revocation, including police reports.
 If your facility has video monitoring, be sure to review the footage of the incident or incidents that led to the revocation.
 The more evidence you have, the stronger the foundation for any appeal you may launch.
-Obtaining documentation can also help you identify problems in your business you may need to address.
+Obtaining documentation can also help you identify problems in your business that you may need to address.

-• Pay your fines – If you can’t appeal the revocation, comply with the fines and other penalties.
+• Pay your fines: If you can’t appeal the revocation, comply with the fines and other penalties.
 Failure to pay fines will keep you from getting your liquor license back.
 Be sure to pay all fines and penalties in a timely manner, as a speedy resolution of these matters will help you get the clean slate needed for a new license.

-• Address the problem that led to the revocation – If you don’t address the problem that led to the revocation of your liquor license, you may end up repeating this process if you are able to regain your license.
-If the problem is disorderly conduct, ban unruly customers and train your staff to better handle situations.If problem employees are overserving or are serving minors, correct the behavior or part ways with them.
-If your facility is violating time limits on sales or other local rules, make sure your staff knows that compliance is vital.
-Complying with the law is essential to your license and your ability to obtain affordable liquor insurance and commercial general liability insurance.
+• Address the problem that led to the revocation: If you don’t address the problem that led to the revocation of your liquor license, you may end up repeating this process if you are able to regain your license.
+If the problem is disorderly conduct, ban unruly customers and train your staff to better handle situations.
+If problem employees are overserving or are serving minors, correct the behavior or part ways with them.
+If your facility is violating time limits on sales or other local rules, make sure your staff knows that compliance is non-negotiable.
+Complying with the law is key to your license and your ability to obtain affordable restaurant insurance, bar insurance, liquor liability insurance, and other coverage types.

-• Apply for a new liquor license – If you’re unable to appeal your revocation, or your revocation fails, your only option is to observe all stipulations of your revocation and re-apply for a new liquor license when you are able.
-In many cases, particularly for facilities that have lost their license for the first time, you can obtain a new license fairly soon.In some severe cases, you may have to take on a new partner to obtain a license.
+• Apply for a new liquor license: If you’re unable to appeal your revocation, or your revocation fails, your only option is to observe all stipulations of your revocation and reapply for a new liquor license when you are able.
+In many cases, particularly for facilities that have lost their license for the first time, you can obtain a new license fairly soon.
+In some severe cases, you may have to take on a new partner to obtain a license.
 Consult with your attorney and make sure you follow all the right steps for obtaining a new liquor license.

 lawyer standing in front of law books

 Tabak Insurance Agency has saved clients an average of 20 percent in insurance premiums over the last two years, thanks to the company’s expertise in serving the food, entertainment, and hospitality industries.
+We will help customize your bar insurance, restaurant insurance, or offer comprehensive liquor liability insurance, depending on your business needs.
+Get a quote today to find a policy that fits the individual needs of your organization.

 Get a quote today to find a policy that fits the individual needs of your organization.